alwaysbegrowing/arbor-contracts/spec/Broker.md

 uint256 amount
 ```

-The borrower should be able to withdrawl their collateral under the following conditions:
+The borrower should be able to withdraw their collateral under the following conditions:
 * Bond is not convertable and the principle + interest amount has been repaid.
 (Make sure flash loans are possible)
-* Bond is covertable, principle + interest repaid, currentDate > maturity date
+* Bond is convertable, principle + interest repaid, currentDate > maturity date

-The borrower should not be able to withdrawl their collateral under the following conditions:
+The borrower should not be able to withdraw their collateral under the following conditions:
 * Bond is convertable and the current date < maturityDate

 In the case of a default - there needs to be a way for bondholders to get a pro rata share of this collateral.
 This will probably be done via a `redeem` method - the same one bondholders would use on a non-defaulted bond to get their share of the `repayment` amount.